wgu-opensource/osmt/README.md

     * to shut down the development stack, press `<ctl> + c`
   * Run both the frontend and backend configurations you created from IntelliJ
   * Visit `http://localhost:4200`

+## BLS & Onet codes
+You need to make sure you install these codes before deploying, you can find the codes for BLS [here](https://www.bls.gov/soc/2018/#materials) and the Onet codes [here](https://www.onetcenter.org/database.html#occ).
+Make sure you export them as CSV files.
+NOTE, make sure
+you have the right mysql credentials. after downloading them follow these steps to import BLS codes:
+1. go to edit configurations at the top bar of IntelliJ and click on springboot -> Application.
+2. in VM options type in this ```-Dspring.profiles.active=dev,import```
+3. in program arguments type in this ```--csv=path/to/bls_csv --import-type=bls ```
+4. click apply and ok and then run the app.

+for importing Onet follow these steps
+1. go to edit configurations at the top bar of IntelliJ and click on springboot -> Application.
+2. in VM options type in this ```-Dspring.profiles.active=dev,import```
+3. in program arguments type in this ```--csv=path/to/onet_csv --import-type=onet ```
+4. click apply and ok and then run the app.

 ## Local Development
 The Angular UI app is configured to proxy requests to the backend server during development.
 This allows one to use Angular's live reloading server.